Competitive Team Building

 Choose Your Core

-Start with 2-3 Pokémon that work well together.
-This could be an offensive core or a defensive backbone.
+Start with two or three Pokémon that already work together.
+This can be a defensive backbone, an offensive pair, or a flexible pivot core.

 Identify Weaknesses

-- • Do you have answers to common threats?
+- • Do you lose to setup after one free turn?

 Add Complementary Members